 Also, note that the above image (also a link to a video playlist about Django Music Publisher) depicts CWR version 3.0, not 2.1, shown in the previous screenshots.
 CWR 3.0 is significantly easier to read.

-However, even less information is color-coded.
-But one can notice that the titles and names are, unlike in the previous example, color-coded.
+However, even less information is colour-coded.
+But one can notice that the titles and names are, unlike in the previous example, colour-coded.
 There are three reasons for this.
 This highlighting is not based on a metadata engine, but rather a simple Django template.
 More importantly, the target group is different.
 And, most importantly, I learned something in between.

 Why is CWR Syntax Highlighting Important?